 3. You Have Separated Lives

 You shouldn’t only confide in your significant other or not have a social life beyond your relationship.
-The world “partner” implies that they are doing something alongside you, not consuming your life altogether.
+The word “partner” implies that they are doing something alongside you, not consuming your life altogether.
 Happy relationships happen when couples respect one another’s interests and encourage each other to practice them solo.

 4. You Are Still You When You’re with Them